wallarm/product-documentation/docs/latest/admin-en/configure-kubernetes-en.md

 ### controller.wallarm.tarantool.arena

 Specifies the amount of memory allocated for postanalytics service.
-It is recommended to set up a value sufficient to store requested data for the last 5-15 minutes.
+It is recommended to set up a value sufficient to store request data for the last 5-15 minutes.

 **Default value**: `0.2`